jamesrcole/dispGol/README.md

            * allow the user to scroll back to see the full history of the grids and update calculations at each step.

-  * to fix
-     * the timeDisp backgrounds only have the correct size when the grids have the same number of rows as columns.
-Looks particularly bad for wide (but not tall) patterns like Gosper Glider Gun.

   * refactoring - heaps of this to do, some misc items:
      * add an Atom class